When a user makes a request on your storefront domain, it is handled by an Express.js handler named

 getProps function that you define is expected to return a promise.
 When the promise settles, its resolved value is passed to the enhanced component through the

-props object before the component is rendered.
+props object when the component is rendered.

 When a component from the